AshkieCharles/cpnt262-Objects-and-Arrays/README.md

 ### Code Journal:
 - Trying to remember what lists and dictionaries are from python really helped me through this as it is the exact same thing but with different syntax.
+- I had trouble making sure my code works is because it has already changed the original array, hence why I thought it  was broken.